 3 Repealed by the Financial Sector (Collection of Data — Consequential and Transitional Provisions) Act 2001 of the Commonwealth.

+4 Formerly referred to the Liquor Licensing Regulations 1989 the citation of which was changed to the Liquor Control Regulations 1989 by the Liquor Licensing Amendment Regulations 2007 r.
+4. The reference was changed under the Reprints Act 1984 s.
+7(3)(gb).

-4 Repealed by the Pawnbrokers and Second-hand Dealers Act 1994.
+5 Repealed by the Pawnbrokers and Second-hand Dealers Act 1994.